tpg/attache-docs/docs/started/README.md

 cp .env attache.env
 ```

 Change the content of the new `attache.env` file to match how it would look on the server.
-If you don't do this, Attaché will use the content of the `.env.example` file but will automatically set `APP_ENV=production` and `EPP_DEBUG=false`.
+If you don't do this, Attaché will use the content of the `.env.example` file but will automatically set `APP_ENV=production` and `APP_DEBUG=false`.

 ## First deployment